zxul767/ex-machina/content/blog/clean-code-critique/index.md

 }
 ```

-And this is where the head-scratching began for me.
+For me, this is where the head-scratching begins.
 The highlighted lines makes me feel like we've just taken a leap of logic:

 + What does "relevant multiple" mean and how does it relate to the "next larger prime factor"?
 + Why does this function have a side effect on `js•multiplesOfPrimeFactors` if its name suggests that it should be a [pure function](https://en.wikipedia.org/wiki/Pure_function)?

-To me, the lack of a high-level description of the underlying algorithm is the root cause of this confusion.
-The author is hoping that the code will explain itself, but in this case it falls short of that goal.
-If we had any hope that the definition of "relevant" would get some clarification in the next method, we'll be disappointed:
+It seems like the author is hoping that the code will explain itself, but in this case it falls short of that goal.
+Any hope that the definition of "relevant" would be clarified in the next method is then lost:

 ```java
 public class PrimeGenerator {